 For example, highlights of our center include:

 Overcoming dependency on different types of hallucinogens is overwhelming on your own.
-Therefore, the staff at CVRC has the know-how and the resources to make it seem more manageable.
+Therefore, the staff has the know-how and the resources to make it seem more manageable.
 The road to recovery doesn’t have to be traveled alone.
 Please call us at 866-327-2505 to learn more about the ways in which our program can help.